babylonhealth/ios-playbook/Cookbook/Technical-Documents/DeepLinks.md

 `BabylonTabBarViewModel` in its turn produces a `Route.external(RoutingEvent, .deeplink)` event handled through its Flow controller, always presented modally over the tab bar controller.
 Some deep links switch tabs instead of presenting screens modally, which is encapsulated in the `RoutingEvent` as well.

-Overall, the initial `DeepLink` value gets transformed into a `RoutingEvent` which is, essentially, just like a regular `Route` handled by Flow controllers in other parts of the app, and in `BabylonTabBarFlowController` these events are also handled in a regular fashion by constructing a screen with a `Builder` and presenting it.
+Overall, the initial `DeepLink` value gets transformed into a `RoutingEvent` which is, essentially, just like a regular `Route` handled by Flow controllers in other parts of the app.
+In `BabylonTabBarFlowController` these events are handled in a regular fashion by constructing a screen with a `Builder` and presenting it.

 ### Prevent certain deep links from being handled